flutter/devtools/docs/debugger.md

 ## Known issues

-- when performing a hot restart for a Flutter application, user breakpoints are cleared
+- When performing a hot restart for a Flutter application, user breakpoints are cleared.